Shengw3n/Shengw3n.github.io/_posts/2023-07-14-Design-Team.md

 If the code works properly, the rocket will only drop when it’s 10 cm away from the ground.
 However, given how the landing system did not hold any weight yet, we decided to do drop test at 10cm, 50cm, and 100 cm.

 ![img](/img/Drop.JPG)
-Ye the rocket broke at the 100 cm drop…
+Ye the feet broke at the 100 cm drop…

 ## Revision #4
 Although the rocket failed the drop test, there was only failure on the foot.
 Everything else survived, especially the leg joints, which failed back in revision #1.